bcgit/bc-lts-java/README.md

 [![Build Status](https://travis-ci.org/bcgit/bc-java.svg?branch=master)](https://travis-ci.org/bcgit/bc-java)

 The Bouncy Castle Crypto package is a Java implementation of cryptographic algorithms, it was developed by the Legion of the Bouncy Castle, a registered Australian Charity, with a little help!
-The Legion, and the latest goings on with this package, can be found at [https://www.bouncycastle.org](https://www.bouncycastle.org).
+The Legion, and the latest goings-on with this package, can be found at [https://www.bouncycastle.org](https://www.bouncycastle.org).

 The Legion also gratefully acknowledges the contributions made to this package by others (